dhvanitmonpara/playto-pay/EXPLAINER.md

             return fail_payout_with_refund(payout, reason="bank_failed")
 ```

-The failed state and refund credit commit together.
-If the transaction rolls back, neither the final failed status nor the refund ledger row is persisted.
+If the transaction fails or rolls back, neither payout state nor ledger entries are persisted, preventing partial money movement.
+If a worker crashes mid-processing, the transaction is rolled back and the payout remains in its previous state, allowing it to be safely retried without partial effects.

 # The AI Audit